TheMajorMayhem/SmileDoJ/smile-doj-sop/initialsop.md

 ### **Step-by-Step Criminal Case Procedure:**
 1. Arrest made and documented by Law Enforcement Officer (LEO).
 2. Booking report, charges, and evidence submitted to DOJ SharePoint.
-3. DA/ADA reviews and assigns case to appropriate prosecutor or forwards to public defender if needed.
+3. DA/ADA reviews and assigns case to appropriate prosecutor or forwards to Attorney if needed.
 4. Pre-trial hearing also known as Cell Call.
 5. Motion phase: Defense and Prosecution file motions for plea if charges are under 50 months or if no judge is available for bench trial.
 6. Trials: